History of Poznań: World War II

 Poles were subjected to forced labour also in the city itself, and from 1941, the German labor office in Poznań demanded that Polish children as young as 12 register for work, but it is known that even ten-year-old children were forced to work.
 In 1943, the Germans also carried out deportations of kidnapped Polish children from Poznań to a camp for Polish children in Łódź, which was nicknamed "little Auschwitz" due to its terrible conditions.

-From 1940 to 1945, the Germans operated the Stalag XXI-D prisoner-of-war camp for Allied POWs in Poznań.
+From 1940 to 1945, the German Nazi government operated the Stalag XXI-D prisoner-of-war camp for Allied POWs in Poznań.

 The Polish resistance movement was active in the city.
 Several organizations were formed in Poznań, including Tajna Polska Organizacja Wojskowa (Secret Polish Military Organization), Poznańska Organizacja Zbrojna (Poznań Military Organization), Narodowa Organizacja Bojowa (National Fighting Organization), Ojczyzna (Homeland) and Komitet Niesienia Pomocy (Relief Committee), with some later merged into larger structures.
 Regional branches of the nationwide Union of Armed Struggle, Bataliony Chłopskie, Gray Ranks and Polska Niepodległa organizations were also founded.
 Activities included secret Polish schooling, printing and distribution of underground Polish press, sabotage actions, military trainings, espionage of German activity, providing aid to people in need, preparations for a planned uprising, and facilitating escapes of British prisoners of war from Stalag XXI-D. In June 1940, the Bureau of the Government Delegation for Poland for Polish territories annexed by Germany was founded, and in July 1940, even an underground Polish parliament was established in Poznań.
 The Germans cracked down on Polish resistance several times, with many Poles either executed or tortured and killed in prisons and concentration camps.
 In February 1943, a flying unit of the Union of Armed Struggle and Home Army carried out an operation to burn down Wehrmacht warehouses in the local river port, an action deemed one of the most spectacular in the region.

 The Nazi authorities made further significant expansions to the city boundaries in 1940–42, incorporating most of the territory of today's city, thus almost tripling its size to 226 km2.
 They also replaced Polish names for districts with German ones (sometimes newly invented).
 The Polish names were restored after the war, but the expanded city boundaries were retained.

 As the Soviet Red Army advanced into Poland in January 1945, Poznań was declared a Festung, meaning that it was to be defended at all costs.
 Greiser himself fled, but evacuation of civilians was forbidden until January 20.
 Soviet forces reached the city on January 25 and, following nine days of artillery bombardment, began their ground assault on February 18, aided by some Polish civilians and a unit of the 2nd Polish Army.
 On the night of February 22, the German commander, Ernst Gomell, committed suicide, and the following morning the remaining garrison surrendered.
 The struggle left over 55% of the city destroyed, including over 90% of the Old Town.
 For more details, see Battle of Poznań (1945).